IBM/db2-samples/In_Db2_Machine_Learning/Building ML Models with Db2/README.md

 # Instructions

-This repository contains notebooks and datasets that will allow Db2 customers to use in-Db2 machine learning functionality.
+This repository contains notebooks and datasets that will allow Db2 customers build ML models with IBM Db2's in-database machine learning capabilities.

 # Table of Contents
 1. [Prerequistes](#Prerequisites)